Product Reviews

 This article contains affiliate links.
 Commissions don't influence our recommendations.

-Best for: 1-3 cats under 14 lbs (body length), on hard floors, with 2.4GHz WiFi, and cats that pee downward
+Best for: 1-3 cats under 14 lbs (body length) that pee downward, on hard floors

 Check Price on Amazon